Tension grid: Costs

-New construction cost in most US cities ranges from $65 per square foot to $100.

 Tension wire grids require periodic inspections.
 Lights shining through the tension grid light up a section of the grid itself, which some audience members find distracting.
 The cables of the grid absorb and redirect some of the light from a fixture, leading to a negligible loss in total light output.
 Working on a tension grid can take time to get used to because of the compliant nature of the surface.
 This motion coupled with the illusion of no floor can be disconcerting to some.

-Most tension grids do not meet the structural standards of a traditional catwalk, however there are tension grids available rated for a live load of 40 pounds per square foot.
+Most tension grids do not meet the structural standards of a traditional catwalk.
 The number of technicians permitted to work on a tension grid simultaneously can be limited, relative to a standard catwalk, due to relatively low load ratings.

 Construction

 Tension grids for theatrical catwalks are typically constructed of 1/8" diameter galvanized aircraft cable woven into a taut grid with 2" spacing, which corresponds to an open area (transparency) of approximately 94%.
 Swaged fittings terminate the ends of the cables, which are secured at a perimeter frame.
 Tension grid frames are typically made of steel channel or rectangular tubing.
 Tension grid assemblies are often made up of tension grid modules arranged in a grid and resting on support structure or suspended from roof structure above.